H-language/docs/README.md

 <G>// y is now -2 (r* to i* truncates)</G>
 </pre>

-But if you want to keep the bits the same, but change how it's read, you can use a reinterpret-cast:
+If you want to keep the bits the same, but change how it's read, you can use a reinterpret-cast:
 <pre>
 <M>cast</M><Y>(</Y> <LG>TYPE</LG><Y>,</Y> <LG>VAR</LG> <Y>)</Y>
 <G>// Reinterpret VAR to TYPE</G>